Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ## Checks performed while producing a glTF scene

 - Reopen the completed `.gltf` or `.glb` product rather than validating only the exporter input.
-- Confirm the default-scene extras, primitive modes, accessor counts and types, indices, colours, materials, and embedded binary payload.
+- Confirm the default-scene extras, primitive modes, accessor counts and types, indices, colors, materials, and embedded binary payload.
 - Confirm that coordinates remain finite after float32 conversion and that line conversion emits no degenerate adjacent segments.
 - For an isosurface, confirm that the result is non-empty, triangulated, periodic where required, and uses the intended transparency and sidedness.
-- Confirm that point samples remain point primitives and retain their per-vertex colours.
+- Confirm that point samples remain point primitives and retain their per-vertex colors.
-- For boundary markers, confirm that every point lies on the intended boundary and that its colour encodes the intended classification.
+- For boundary markers, confirm that every point lies on the intended boundary and that its color encodes the intended classification.

 The reference converter checks the semantic inputs before export, then reopens the completed GLB and verifies its